Kohnert posets and polynomials of northeast diagrams

-The coefficients of Schubert polynomials and Demazure characters in the monomial basis have geometric implications.
-If all such coefficients are equal to $0$ or $1$ then we say that these polynomials are \emph{monomial multiplicity-free}.
-In \cite{FMS21}, A. Fink, K. M\'{e}sz\'{a}ros, and A. St. Dizier gave a classification of the monomial multiplicity-free Schubert polynomials in terms of permutation pattern avoidance.
-In \cite{HY23}, the fourth author and A. Yong gave a classification of the monomial multiplicity-free Demazure characters in terms of composition pattern avoidance.
+Given the discussion of the preceding paragraph, it should come as no surprise that the coefficients of Schubert polynomials and Demazure characters in the monomial basis have geometric implications.
+If all such coefficients are equal to $0$ or $1$ then we say that these polynomials are \textbf{monomial multiplicity-free}.
+In \cite{FMS21}, Fink, M\'{e}sz\'{a}ros, and St. Dizier gave a classification of the monomial multiplicity-free Schubert polynomials in terms of permutation pattern avoidance.
+In \cite{HY23}, the fourth author and Yong gave a classification of the monomial multiplicity-free Demazure characters in terms of composition pattern avoidance.
 The monomial multiplicity-freeness of these polynomials is equivalent, via character theory, to the associated algebraic torus module being multiplicity-free as a direct sum of irreducible torus modules.
 This in turn has implications for the study of torus orbits in Schubert varieties~\cite{HY22}.
-Y. Gao, the fourth author, and A. Yong used \cite{HY22,HY23} to give a classification of the Schubert varieties in the flag variety that are spherical varieties for the action of a Levi subgroup of the general linear group~\cite{GHY23}.
+Using these multiplicity-freeness results Gao, the fourth author, and Yong gave a classification of the Schubert varieties in the flag variety that are spherical varieties for the action of a Levi subgroup of the general linear group~\cite{GHY23}.

-With the wide ranging connections to fundamental problems exhibited by these Kohnert polynomials and their special cases, a better understanding of this combinatorial model is imperative.
+With the wide ranging connections to fundamental problems exhibited by these Kohnert polynomials and their special cases, a better understanding of the defining combinatorial model is imperative.
 To discuss results in this direction, we now explicate the Kohnert polynomial construction in detail.

 A \textbf{diagram} $D$ is a finite subset of $\N\times \N$.
 We refer to $(r,c) \in D$ as a cell with row and column index $r$ and $c$, respectively.
 Equivalently, we visualize a diagram as a collection of row and column coordinates of cells with rows labeled from bottom to top and columns labeled left to right (see Figure \ref{fig:basicdiagram} below).